schovi/create-chrome-extension/README.md

 1. `npm install`
 2. `npm install gulp -g`
-  - if there is problem with missing gulpfile, uninstall `npm uninstall gulp -g` and install again.
-You have probably old non-babel compatible version
+  - *if there is problem with missing gulpfile, uninstall `npm uninstall gulp -g` and install again.
+You have probably old non-babel compatible version*

 ## Usage

 - Whole repository (package) is simple example extension.
-- Check `src/manifest.json` for basic usage of background script, content script and popup.
+- Check `src/manifest.json` for basic usage of background script, content script, action popup and chrome url overrides.
-- Background, content and popup informations are extracted and converted into development environment for extension.
+- All scripts and/or html pages from manifest.json are piped through preprocessor and prepared for using all features.
-- Ofcourse they can be "compiled" into production extenstion crx file too.
+- When your extension does exactly what you want, you can run `gulp -p` for creating production `.crx` build.
-- Your codebase belongs only to `src` directory
+- All your codebase belongs only to `src/` directory
 - In your scripts you can use **npm packages, babel, react (jsx), styles (with preprocessors) and any modern javascript feature** you know.

 ## How to run development environment